-Disclosure and/or recusal from topics, people, reviews, impressions, etc. is an important factor in providing the most fair and accurate coverage we can provide.
+Disclosure and/or recusal from topics, people, reviews, impressions, etc. is an important factor in providing the fairest and accurate coverage we can provide.
+Additionally, so does properly identifying any affiliate or partner networks we may be a part of.
 As such, we have laid out these disclosure policies.

 We strive to cover all situations that may come up, but expect these to be updated if situations arise that require additional clauses and updates to our disclosure.
 User feedback is important in this regard as well.
-If there are circumstance we are not covering, or issues we are not addressing, then please leave your feedback in the comments below or contact us.
+If there are circumstances we are not covering or issues we are not addressing, then please leave your feedback in the comments below or contact us.

 Reviews, Impressions, and Let’s Plays

 Content producers are required to disclose the source of the product (eg. game, comic, movie, book, etc.) they are providing coverage on.
 Additionally, content producers are required to disclose connections they may have to companies or individuals related to the product.
 This includes: